You want smart political talk without the meltdowns?

 I think he'll win re-election fairly easily.

-I truly believe he'll be president.
+I think the world of him, I truly believe he'll be president.

-I think he's an arab parent.
+I think he's an heir apparent.

-Um, if I were to recommend, I would say I I like I think it's always in the best interest of people to finish the office they took on first.
+If I were to recommend, I think it's always in the best interest of people to finish the office they took on first.

 Right now, the country is a mess.

-I didn't think it could happen this bad this fast.
+I didn't think it could happen this bad, this fast.

-It has, it's not good, and we all know it's not good, and we've got to do something to fix it.
+And we've got to do something to fix it.

 Anyway, appreciate your call.